Environmental psychology: Natural environment research findings

 Environmental psychology research has observed various concepts relating to humans' innate connection to natural environments which begins in early childhood.
 One study shows that fostering children's connectedness to nature will, in turn, create habitual pro-ecological behaviors in time.
 Exposure to natural environment may lead to a positive psychological well-being and form positive attitudes and behavior towards nature.
 Connectedness to nature has shown to be a huge contributor to predicting people's general pro-ecological and pro-social behaviors.
 Connectedness to nature has also been shown to benefit well-being, happiness, and general satisfaction.
 "Nature-deficit disorder" has recently been coined to explain the lack of connectedness to nature due to a lack of consciousness identification and nature disconnect.
 Further research is required to make definitive claims about the effects of connectedness to nature.

+These positive mental health effects of environmental exposure and connection continue through adulthood and can be applied to work and other settings.
+One study found that nurses who weren't exposed to any natural elements throughout their work day would obtain a significantly lower score on scales measuring mental health, job satisfaction, and overall well-being.
+Additionally, the nurses who were not exposed to any natural elements were more likely to show signs of depression and anxiety than those who were exposed to natural elements throughout their work day.